ashermancinelli/ashermancinelli.github.io/_posts/2021-3-5-Spack-Development-2.md

 ---
 layout: post
-title: Spack for Package Development (2 of N): Getting Stared with Environments
+title: Spack for Package Development (2 of N)
 ---

 In the [previous post about package development with Spack](/Spack-Development-1), we discussed the following points: